At Estate First, our team of lawyers have the experience and depth of knowledge to provide expert letters of administration advice.

 What are Letters of Administration?

-When a person dies and does not have a valid Will, or their Will does not validly appoint an executor, then an application for Letters of Administration (LOA) to the Supreme Court may be required, in order to administer the assets of the deceased person’s estate and finalise their affairs.
+Applying for Letters for Administration may be required when a person dies and does not have a valid Will (Letters of Administration without the Will), or their Will does not successfully appoint an executor (Letters of Administration with the Will).
+This application is made to the Supreme Court and is required in order to administer the assets of the deceased person’s estate and finalise their affairs.

-The person who receives the LOA is called an ‘administrator’ (rather than an executor) and, from the time they receive the LOA, they have all the same powers and obligations as an executor appointed in a valid Will.
+The person who receives the Letters of Administration is called an ‘administrator’, rather than an executor in circumstances where the Will is valid.
+From the time that an administrator receives the Letters of Administration, they have all the same powers and obligations as an executor appointed in a valid Will.

 Benefits of obtaining Letters of Administration

-Whether an LOA is required and in what State the LOA should be obtained, depends on the circumstances of the estate.
-An LOA is usually required by a number of institutions such as banks and share registries before they will release a deceased person’s assets.
+The circumstances of the estate can influence whether Letters of Administration are required and in what State these should be obtained.
+A number of institutions including banks and share registries will require Letters of Administration before they will release a deceased person’s assets.

 Efficient and cost effective applications